-In a tatami room, one corner would be a shoin, with two shelf boards called chigaidana, a desk and and a sliding door.
-The other would be the tokonoma, made from beautiful wood.
+In a tatami room, one corner would be a shoin, featuring two shelf boards called chigaidana, a desk, and a sliding door.
+The other corner would be the tokonoma, made from beautiful wood.
 It has become a symbol of shoin-zukuri architecture.

 Also, there is a rule that the person with higher status sits with their back towards the tokonoma, facing the front of the room.
-This is a tradition that is still present today.
+This is a tradition that still exists today.
 Even in an office without a tokonoma, it is polite to have the guest sit at the far end of the room.

 Shoin-zukuri architecture became the base of Japanese-style rooms, and after the era of samurai ended, it became popular among the general public to have a tokonoma in their home.
 For the Japanese, it has long been a standard to have a tokonoma in a Japanese-style room.

-But you can still often find tokonoma in Japanese ryokan guesthouses.
-Decorated with seasonal flowers, paintings and calligraphic works, the tokonoma is not a practical space for people to sit and sleep.
+But you can still often find tokonoma alcoves in Japanese ryokan guesthouses.
+Since it is decorated with seasonal flowers, paintings, and calligraphic works, the tokonoma doesn't have a "practical function."
 To some extent, you could say it is a sacred space.
 It is usually about the size of one tatami mat.